 Your job doesn’t excite you anymore?
-Feeling stuck, tired, or bored?
+Feeling stuck, tired, or overworked?
 Let’s face it, not every single part of your job will always be fun and inspirational.

 This is especially true when you’re an office manager and you wear a lot of hats.
 But guess what? falling out of love with the job that used to thrill you is more common than you think.

-It’s completely natural to feel underwhelm sometimes— it just means your growing and you need new challenges.
-Instead of flying the coop and searching for a new one, take a moment and reevaluate how you can fall back in love with it.
+It’s completely natural to feel underwhelmed sometimes— it just means you’re growing and you need new challenges.
+Instead of flying the coop and searching for a new job, take a moment and reevaluate how you can fall back in love with yours.

 When your relationship with work is falling to the wayside, sometimes you just need a spruce up to help get things back on track.
-Whether you need to set brand new goals for you and your team or change your environment around to gain a new perspective, there are ways to help cure the emptiness you feel when it comes to your work.
+Whether you need to set brand new goals for you and your team or change your environment around to gain a new perspective, there are ways to help cure the feelings of emptiness and being overworked.

 So what can you do to reinvigorate your passion?
 Try these 10 sure-fire ways to rekindle the romance with your workweek.

 1. Alter Your Work Schedule

 How long have you been working in the same environment?
 Spending so much time in one place that never changes can drive anyone nuts.